The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Abstract

 \section{Abstract}

-The paper considers a distributed version of deep reinforcement learning (DRL) for multi-agent decision-making process in the paradigm of federated learning.
-Since the deep neural network models in federated learning are trained locally and aggregated iteratively through a central server, frequent information exchange incurs a large amount of communication overheads.
-Besides, due to the heterogeneity of agents, Markov state transition trajectories from different agents are usually unsynchronized within the same time interval, which will further influence the convergence bound of the aggregated deep neural network models.
-Therefore, it is of vital importance to reasonably evaluate the effectiveness of different optimization methods.
-Accordingly, this paper proposes a utility function to consider the balance between reducing communication overheads and improving convergence performance.
-Meanwhile, this paper develops two new optimization methods on top of variation-aware periodic averaging methods: 1) the decay-based method which gradually decreases the weight of the model's local gradients within the progress of local updating, and 2) the consensus-based method which introduces the consensus algorithm into federated learning for the exchange of the model's local gradients.
-This paper also provides novel convergence guarantees for both developed methods and demonstrates their effectiveness and efficiency through theoretical analysis and numerical simulation results.
+The paper considers independent reinforcement learning (IRL) for multi-agent collaborative decision-making in the paradigm of federated learning (FL).
+However, FL generates excessive communication overheads between agents and a remote central server, especially when it involves a large number of agents or iterations.
+Besides, due to the heterogeneity of independent learning environments, multiple agents may undergo asynchronous Markov decision processes (MDPs), which will affect the training samples and the model's convergence performance.
+On top of the variation-aware periodic averaging (VPA) method and the policy-based deep reinforcement learning (DRL) algorithm (i.e., proximal policy optimization (PPO)), this paper proposes two advanced optimization schemes orienting to stochastic gradient descent (SGD): 1) A decay-based scheme gradually decays the weights of a model's local gradients with the progress of successive local updates, and 2) By representing the agents as a graph, a consensus-based scheme studies the impact of exchanging a model's local gradients among nearby agents from an algebraic connectivity perspective.
+This paper also provides novel convergence guarantees for both developed schemes, and demonstrates their superior effectiveness and efficiency in improving the system's utility value through theoretical analyses and simulation results.